jessepav/libgdx-wiki-old/Integrating-libgdx-and-the-device-camera.md

 The next two operations are CPU and time consuming tasks so they should probably done in a separate thread with some kind of progress bar.
 In the code sample they are done directly in the rendering thread, so the screen is frozen during this processing.

 ## Merging the screenshot and the Camera picture together ##
 We now have to merge the two Pixmap object.
-The Libgdx Pixmap object can do this for us, but since the camera picture may have different aspect ratio we first need to fix it manually.
+The libGDX Pixmap object can do this for us, but since the camera picture may have different aspect ratio we first need to fix it manually.
 ```java
 	private void merge2Pixmaps(Pixmap mainPixmap, Pixmap overlayedPixmap) {
 		// merge to data and Gdx screen shot - but fix Aspect Ratio issues between the screen and the camera